Sydney Skyline with buildings in background and green trees in foreground.

 Whether you’ve just arrived in Sydney or have lived here all your life, it’s worth spending a day or two exploring the city on foot.

-If you're keen to stay in the city, why not try one of Sydney's many self-guided walking tours, like in and around The Rocks or Chinatown & Haymarket.
+If you're keen to stay in the city, why not try one of Sydney's self-guided walking tours, like in and around The Rocks or Chinatown & Haymarket.
+You can even learn about Sydney's past by taking one of the many self-guided history walks.

-Best of all, most walking locations in and around Sydney are only a bus or train-ride away.
+Best of all, most walking locations in and around Sydney are only a bus, ferry, train or metro ride away.

 The three sisters in Katoomba, Blue Mountains National Park.